TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   In the meantime, a collision is when *TWO DIFFERENT* keys sit inside the same bucket, because they generate the same hash code (e.g. `Carlos` and `Carla` are both hashed to `3`, so `3` becomes a location for `Carlos` AND `Carla`.
 However, we know that it is the collision.
 It means we should find a way how to resolve it — how to *deal with collisions*, which was mentioned in the previous lesson).

      - Remember to grow your buckets size when it needs to, by calculating if your bucket has reached the `load factor`.
+Some of the methods in this assignment that are mentioned later could be reused to help you handle that growth logic easier.
+So you may want to hold onto implementing your growing functionality just for now.
+However, the reason why we mention it now is because it's important to grow buckets exactly when they are being expanded.

   1. `get(key)` takes one argument as a key and returns the value that is assigned to this key.
 If a key is not found, return `null`.